logo

 Spread betting is one of the most popular sports betting types in basketball and American football, and to level the playing field between teams in a match and to ramp up the thrill and excitement for gamblers, sportsbooks, oddsmakers, bookmakers, or ‘bookies’ create point spreads that add allure to both the favorite (considered more likely to win) and the supposed underdog (considered less likely to win).
 What this means is that point spread bets essentially add a handicap to the better team by creating a margin of points or goals or runs that they have to win by.
 On the other end, with a point spread in place, the underdog benefits from an advantage that allows them to lose the game by a certain number of points and still cover the spread.

 Betting rookie?
-The concept may seem confusing, but it’s pretty straightforward — let’s make it simpler by looking at a real example.
+The concept may seem confusing, but it’s pretty straightforward — let’s make it simpler by looking at a real example for Irish players.

 When you see a point spread list, you’ll notice that the two teams have a number alongside them.
 This number is the point spread.
 You’ll also see a minus (-) sign or a plus (+) sign beside it.